 Following her tenure at Two River Theater Company, Lisa became the Director of Operations at the Algonquin Arts Theatre in Manasquan.
 Lisa oversaw the daily operations of the 550-seat theater as well as the staff and volunteers.
 In addition, she was the ADA Coordinator and established an ASL interpretive program so visitors with hearing impairments were able to experience live theater.

-Lisa is the co-founder and serves on the Board of Trustees for the German Shepherd Rescue of New Jersey and is an active volunteer with Sedona Shepherd Sanctuary and the Pet Cancer Fund.
+Lisa is a co-founder and served on the Board of Trustees for the German Shepherd Rescue of New Jersey and is an active volunteer with Sedona Shepherd Sanctuary and the Pet Cancer Fund.
 She currently serves on the Board of Trustees of The Brodie Fund.
-She has served on the Board of the Cultural Access Network of NJ, 180 Turning Lives Around and was a member of the Domestic Violence Response Team for her local Police Departments.
+She has served on the Board of the Cultural Access Network of NJ, 180 Turning Lives Around, and was a member of the Domestic Violence Response Team for her local Police Departments.
 Lisa was also on the Board of Trustees for Garden State German Shepherd Rescue.
 Lisa attended Montclair State University and Berkeley School of Business in Woodbridge, NJ.

-Chris is excited to be serving as lead puppeteer at the Field Station and joining them for his fifth season!
-Chris’ work as a puppeteer and puppet builder has been seen all through out the NYC area and the country most recently in the off-Broadway run of Disney’s Winnie the Pooh as Tigger.
+Chris is excited to be serving as lead puppeteer at the Field Station and joining them for his seventh season!
+Chris’ work as a puppeteer and puppet builder has been seen all throughout the NYC area and the country most recently in the off-Broadway run of Disney’s Winnie the Pooh as Tigger.
 Other notable credits include starring in the titular role of the Emmy-Nominated preschool series Snug’s House (NBC/Universal Kids), Jim Henson’s Dinosaur Train Live!
 (Gables Grove Prod/Mill’s Entertainment) and Dante’s Inferno (the Brick Theater) as well as working with The Toy Museum of NY, Puppetry Arts of NY.
 Chris has also worked as an actor and writer on various projects.